EGR-314-Team-305-Spring-2024/EGR-314-Team-305-Spring-2024.github.io/appendix.md

 * **Vendor:** Amazon

-* **Description:** “ Easily call up information on temperature, humidity, etc. The reception range of the device has been improved which means the measurements of sainlogic weather station are more accurate.
+* **Description:** _Easily call up information on temperature, humidity, etc. The reception range of the device has been improved which means the measurements of sainlogic weather station are more accurate.
 The wireless weather station with rain gauge and wind speed measures indoor/outdoor temperature and humidity, wind speed/direction, air pressure.
 Experience the convenience of your personal home weather station.
 Wrap up the best Christmas gifts now!...The 5-in-1 outdoor weather station sensor consists of a rain funnel, solar panel and transmission module, wind vane and high-speed anemometer, and transmits current information about temperature, humidity, air pressure, wind speed and wind direction, as well as the precipitation and much more.
-Assembly is easy, please follow the instructions provided…  “
+Assembly is easy, please follow the instructions provided…_

 **Positive Comment 1:**